Climate-Index-AI/climate-data-science-project-plan/README.md

 ## Next Steps

-Please fork this repository and spend 15-30 minutes writing up how you would approach this project, focusing on your methodology and any potential challenges you foresee.
-Submit your proposal by [specific date].
+Please fork this repository and spend **no more than 15-30 minutes** writing up how you would approach this project, focusing on your methodology and any potential challenges you foresee.
+Submit your proposal by Friday, August 9.

 ## Submission Instructions